 This course will enhance the ability of the students to reconstruct economic events from corporate financial statements.
 It will help in developing a set of principles and concepts, which provides a framework for analyzing various accounting and financing issues.
-Pre-requisite: BA500

 BA504 Tax Accounting